craftech-io/module-installer/README.md

 #### Risk #2: The download URL could be hijacked for malicious code.

 This is unlikely, as it is an https URL, and your download program (e.g. `curl`) should be verifying SSL certs.
-That said, Certificate Authorities have been hacked in the past, and perhaps the Craftech GitHub account could be hacked in the future, so if that is a major concern for you, feel free to copy the bootstrap code into your own codebase and execute it from there.
+That said, Certificate Authorities have been hacked in the past, and perhaps the Module GitHub account could be hacked in the future, so if that is a major concern for you, feel free to copy the bootstrap code into your own codebase and execute it from there.
 Alternatively, in the future we will publish checksums of all of our releases, so you could optionally verify the checksum before executing the script.

 #### Risk #3: The script may not download fully and executing it could cause errors.

-We wrote our [bootstrap-craftech-installer.sh](bootstrap-craftech-installer.sh) as a series of bash functions that are only executed by the very last line of the script.
+We wrote our [bootstrap-module-installer.sh](bootstrap-module-installer.sh) as a series of bash functions that are only executed by the very last line of the script.
 Therefore, if the script doesn't fully download, the worst that'll happen when you execute it is a harmless syntax error.

 ## TODO

-1. Add support for a `--version` flag to `bootstrap-craftech-installer.sh` and `craftech-install`.
+1. Add support for a `--version` flag to `bootstrap-module-installer.sh` and `module-install`.
 1. Configure a CI build to automatically set the `--version` flag for each release.
 1. Add an `uninstall` command that uses an `uninstall.sh` script in each module.
 1. Add support for modules declaring their dependencies.
 Alternatively, consider Nix again as a dependency manager.